Michael Koryta

 In addition to winning the Los Angeles Times Book Prize, his novel Envy the Night was selected as a Reader's Digest Condensed Book.
 His work has been translated into more than twenty languages.
-A former private investigator and newspaper reporter, Koryta graduated from Indiana University with a degree in criminal justice.
+A former private investigator and newspaper reporter, Koryta graduated from Indiana University Bloomington in 2006 with a bachelor of arts in criminal justice.

 In 2008, Koryta was honored with the Outstanding Young Alumni Award by Indiana University.

 Career

 Michael Koryta began writing at a very early age.
 As an eight-year-old boy, he wrote to his favorite writers, and by the age of sixteen he had decided he wanted to become a crime novelist.
 His novel Tonight I Said Goodbye won the St. Martin's Press/Private Eye Writers of America Best First Novel prize.

 Many of Koryta's novels have been optioned for potential film or television production.
 The first to make it to the screen is Taylor Sheridan's adaptation of Those Who Wish Me Dead.